ryanmrichard/ForceManII/README.md

     //connected to atom i

     //ConnData is a typedef of std::vector<std::vector<size_t>>
-    FManII::ConnData conns=magic_function_that_gets_conns();

-    //Get the internal coordinates of your system FManII::CoordArray Coords=FManII::get_coords
-    (
-        my_carts,
-        atom_types,
-        conns,
-        my_ff //would be FManII::amber99 if you were using included Amber99 ff );
+    //thus conns[i][j] is the j-th atom connected to atom i FManII::ConnData conns=magic_function_that_gets_conns();

-    //Computes the requested derivative
+    //Get the derivative you want
-    return FManII::compute_deriv(CoordArray,derivative_order);
+    //DerivType is a typedef of std::map<FManII::FFTerm_t,std::vector<double>>
+    //thus `deriv.at({HARMONICOSCILLATOR,BOND})[i]` is the i-th component of the
+    //harmonic bond-stretching term of the force field FManII::DerivType deriv=
+        FManII::run_fmanii(0,my_carts,conns,my_ff,atom_types);
 }
 ~~~

 As you can hopefully see the API design is designed to allow the user to
 customize each step of the process.

-- The decoupling of the three main steps allows the user to modify input to the
+- The decoupling of the main steps allows the user to modify input to the
   next step without modifying ForceManII
 - `parse_file` is designed to obtain the details of a force field
    - Force field files should be in Tinker format.